 On the right-hand side of the programme front page of the E-Prospectus you will find a link to the online timetables.

 Mode of instruction

-Students actively engage with the work of ISGA as an entity of FGGA by conducting the alternative internship.
+Students actively engage with the work of ISGA as an entity of the Faculty of Governance and Global Affairs (FGGA) by conducting the research-led, alternative internship.
 For the practical part of the MIRD internship, the following documents have to be drawn up:

 Internship agreement between the student, University and the receiving organisation

 Internship plan between the student and the University

 To complete the 15 EC workload in this block, students can do the internship research paper, or another elective course of the programme.